In the latest look at the underlying components of the S&P

 especially in relation to other companies, carries great

 importance, and for this reason we at

 find value to putting together these rankings daily.

-At the closing bell, DLTR is down about 0.2%, while BCR is down
+At the closing bell, MDT is up about 1.6%, while GM is down about

 The 20 Largest U.S. Companies By Market